-The ice\isA, ice\ids, ice\id, and ice\ping methods are remote operations and therefore support an optional trailing parameter representing a request context.
+The ice\isA, ice\ids, ice\id, and ice\ping methods are remote operations and therefore support an additional overloading that accepts a request context.
 Also note that there are other methods in ObjectPrx, not shown here.
 These methods provide different ways to dispatch a call and also provide access to an object's facets.

-Casting Proxies in Python
+Casting Proxies in Ruby

-The Python mapping for a proxy also generates two static methods:
+The Ruby mapping for a proxy also generates two class methods:

-class SimplePrx(Ice.ObjectPrx): ...

-def checkedCast(proxy, facet=''):
+'''

+class SimplePrx < Ice::ObjectPrx

 ...

-checkedCast = staticmethod(checkedCast)
+def SimplePrx.checkedCast(proxy, facet='', ctx={})

-def uncheckedCast(proxy, facet=''):
+def SimplePrx.uncheckedCast(proxy, facet='')

-...

-uncheckedCast = staticmethod(uncheckedCast)
+end

 '''